naveej/Health-Connect/README.md

     1. Run "npm install" in frontend and backend directories.

-    2. Run "npm start" first in the backend and then in the frontend directory.
+    2. Run "npm start" first in the backend and then "npm run dev "in the client directory.

     3. Access localhost:3000 from the browser.